Course FAQ : Related to our Certificate IV in Interior Decoration (MSF40118)

 You will need your own laptop computer for the course.
 Unfortunately, a tablet is not appropriate for some of the skills we teach in this course.

-You do not need to purchase a new laptop for this course if you already own one in good working condition.
+You do not need to purchase a new laptop for this course or have any specific operating systems etc, just a basic laptop in good working condition.
 Most laptops purchased within the last five years or so will be suitable for the course.
-Our course is friendly to both Mac and Windows users; use which ever you are most comfortable with.
+Our course is friendly to both Mac and Windows users; we always advise to use which ever you are most comfortable with.

 A minimum level of computer skills are required and tested prior to entry into our course.
 You don’t need to be a computer genius, but you do need to know some basic functions and skills.
 Including but not limited to: